Merges bracketed photos and saves the merged image as Floating Point TIFF file.

 This plugin does not render the Floating Point TIFF file it creates.
 If you want to create HDR photos from Lightroom with Photomatix HDR Tone Mapping and Exposure Fusion, please download instead the Photomatix Plugin for Lightroom, which is included for free in Photomatix Pro.

-Since Lightroom CC/6, Lightroom includes a feature to merge to HDR, and therefore offers the same as the Merge to 32-bit Plugin.
+Since Lightroom CC/6, Lightroom includes a feature to merge to HDR, and therefore the same feature as the Merge to 32-bit Plugin.

-Also, Lightroom's Merge to HDR saves the merged HDR image as a 16-bit Floating Point DNG file, while the Plugin saves it as 32-bit TIFF file by default (with an option to save as 16-bit Floating Point TIFF).
+Additionally, Lightroom's Merge to HDR saves the merged image as a 16-bit Floating Point DNG file, while the Plugin saves it as 32-bit TIFF file by default (with an option to save as 16-bit Floating Point TIFF).

 This plugin requires Lightroom 4.1 or higher.